Zvord/Censor.DV/README.md

 # Dramatic introduction
-How do you know that important things has happened in simulation?
+How do you know that important things have happened in a simulation?
 By defining and analyzing functional coverage.
-How do you know that a particular scenario has been executing?
+How do you know that a particular scenario has been executed?
 Please don't tell me that you sample some covergroup at the end of the test.
-This way one can only be sure that the testcase has finished, not that it has done anything meaningfull.
-A more responsible approach is to define what is "scenario" and cover this definition.
+This way one can only be sure that the testcase has finished, not that it has done anything meaningful.
+A more responsible approach is to define what is "scenario" is and cover this definition.

 Let's try to do that.
-A DUT can be viewed as one big FSM, but a "scenario" is a general description of DUT's adventures, so not every trigger matters.
-Thus there's an FSM inside DUT, whose state sequence together with inputs define a scenario.
-In other words, a scenario is DUT's FSM going through the sequence of expected states, while being stimulated with a particular inputs.
+A DUT can be viewed as one big FSM, but a "scenario" is a general description of a DUT's adventures, so not every trigger matters.
+Thus there's an FSM inside DUT, whose state sequence together with inputs defines a scenario.
+In other words, a scenario is DUT's FSM going through the sequence of expected states, while being stimulated with particular inputs.

 For example, imagine some SERDES with 3 modes of operation: transfer data, wait for data, and power-saving.
-Configuration registers, link width and speed don't interest us, so the scenario boils down to the sequeence of FSM states: ACTIVE, IDLE, LOWPOWER.
+Configuration registers, link width and speed don't interest us, so the scenario boils down to the sequence of FSM states: ACTIVE, IDLE, LOWPOWER.
 While configuration registers are not interesting, the fact they were accessed may in fact be important.
 We can view it as FSM inputs.
 Let's call such inputs *events*.
 Here's a scenario example.
 ```json
 {
     "signal": [